MaterializeInc/materialize/doc/user/content/sql/create-index.md

 ---
 title: "CREATE INDEX"
-description: "`CREATE INDEX` creates an in-memory index on a view."
+description: "`CREATE INDEX` creates an in-memory index on a source or view."
 menu:
   main:
     parent: 'sql'